aibangjuxin/knowledge/English/2025/Daily-meeting.md

 We have fixed this issue.
 Please retry.

 We are facing this problem.
-We must update our cluster and ensure that the cluster remains highly available during the update process.
+We must update our jiqun and ensure that the jiqun remains highly available during the update process.

 Let's wait for a while.
 I can see that some colleagues are still joining.
 We will officially start our meeting at 4:03.